michaelmov/michaelmov.github.io/_posts/2018-05-10-angular-like-two-way-data-binding-vanilla-js.markdown

 ...

 ```
-Next, I will create an `init` function that must be invoked as soon as the DOM is ready.
+Next, I will create an `init` function.
+This function must be invoked as soon as the DOM is ready.

 ``` javascript
 function init() {